 I’ve been using Fastmail for around 7 years, and before that I used Gmail.
 When HEY launched just over a year ago I signed up as soon as I could.
 Not because Fastmail had flaws, but because I quite like new shiny things, I love Ruby on Rails, and I’m intrigued by the products that Basecamp create.
-I don’t think Basecamp have the slickest products on the market by any means (they really don’t), but they create a narrative around their products and I found the promotion around HEY quite compelling.
+I don’t think Basecamp have the slickest products on the market but they create a narrative around their products and I found the promotion around HEY quite compelling.

 I wrote a popular post last year that has had thousands of views, and I think all those first impressions still stand today.
 What follows is a breakdown of what works for me with HEY, what doesn’t, and why I’ve ultimately decided it’s not for me.

 The HEY apps are really good.
 I’ve used them on iOS, iPadOS and macOS and they work well.
 They’re fast, responsive, and I’ve not really encountered any problem with them.
 That said, I do actually still use Apple Mail sometimes (I love the embedding photos functionality, where I can choose what size I want the image to be), so the fact that HEY is a closed system does bother me a little.
 I can live with this limitation but in the back of my mind I can’t shake the fact I’ve handed over a lot of control to the Basecamp team.

 The specific workflow HEY forces upon you actually works for me, mostly.
 Directing receipts into Paper Trail is nice, and I like The Feed (the concept, not the UX as much).
 Set Aside and Reply Later are nice ideas.